alarm-redist/fifty-states/analyses/WI_cd_2020/doc_WI_cd_2020.md

 In Wisconsin, districts must:

 1. have equal populations
+2. retain cores of existing districts

 ### Interpretation of requirements
 We enforce a maximum population deviation of 0.5%.
 We add a county/municipality constraint as described below.
-Due to a WI Supreme Court ruling, we retain the cores of existing districts.
+Due to the WI Supreme Court ruling in [Johnson v.
+Wisconsin Elections Commission](https://www.wicourts.gov/sc/opinion/DisplayDocument.pdf?content=pdf&seqNo=459269), we retain the cores of existing districts and apply a status quo constraint, as described below.

 ## Data Sources
 Data for Wisconsin comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).

 ## Pre-processing Notes
-We use a hybrid boundary-1 cores constraint, so any pieces more than 1 VTD from the boundary are frozen as a core.
+We use a hybrid boundary-2 cores constraint, based on the 2010 map.
+Any VTDs more than 2 VTD from the boundary are frozen as a core.
 Pseudocounties which contain any of the non-frozen VTDs are frozen into remainder portions, separate from their district core.
 This avoids adding additional county splits.
-For the pseudocounties used in freezing cores, municipality lines are used within Milwukee County, which is larger than a congressional district in population.
+For the pseudocounties used in freezing cores, municipality lines are used within Milwaukee County, which is larger than a congressional district in population.

 ## Simulation Notes
 We sample 5,000 districting plans for Wisconsin.